robotics-4-all/dFlow/README.md

 ### Entities

 **Entities** are structured pieces of information inside a user message.
 They can be real-world objects, such as a person, location, organization, product, etc. In those generic cases, there are existing *Pre-trained models* that can be used to extract entities from text and the Pre-trained Entity is defined inside the intent examples.
-The supported categories can be found in [spacy](https://spacy.io/models), from where the relevant model has to be installed.
+The supported categories are imported from [spacy](https://spacy.io/models) and the relevant model has to be installed following their instructions.
+Example words can be given, when defined in the intents section.

 In cases where the entity is domain or use-case specific such below, examples need to be given to train a new entity extractor.
 This is the case of a *Trainable* Entity, which is first defined and then included in the intents section.